captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-He called me to his office and he was holding a letter and –… Oh my God.
+He called me to his office and he was holding a letter and… Oh my God.

 ---